MetaMask/metamask-docs/wallet/connect/metamask-sdk/index.md

 # MetaMask SDK

-MetaMask SDK provides a reliable, secure, and seamless connection between your dapp and MetaMask (extension and Mobile).
-It supports multiple platforms, ensuring flexibility for your integration needs.
+MetaMask SDK enables a reliable, secure, and seamless connection between your dapp and the MetaMask browser extension or MetaMask Mobile.
+It provides cross-platform compatibility with a consistent user experience.
 Key features include:

 - **Multi-platform support** – Connect from web, desktop, mobile, and gaming platforms.